wp-plugins/updraftplus/readme.txt

 * FIX: Fix mangled pathnames for PclZip one-shot attempts
 * FIX: Fix bug that caused files to be dropped if one was in a sub-directory of the entity and named (entire name) "0"
 * FIX: Show correct title on page when upgrading
+* FIX: Fix small typo in inline decrypter that led to viewer reading an incomplete message
 * TWEAK: Warn the user if they seem to be a on a dev website that is not visited + so can't backup (http://updraftplus.com/faqs/why-am-i-getting-warnings-about-my-site-not-having-enough-visitors/)
 * TWEAK: Extra check that the directory is writable before unpacking zip in restore (so user gets friendly error message instead of trickier one)